Table of Contents

 Moḥammad-Yūsuf Kīānī and Wolfram Kleiss

 a building that served as the inn of the Orient, providing accommodation for commercial, pilgrim, postal, and especially official travelers.
 The term kārvān-sarā was commonly used in Iran and is preserved in several place names.
-The normal caravansary consisted of a square or rectangular plan centered around a courtyard with only one entrance and arrangements for defense if necessary.
+The normal caravansary consisted of a square or rectangular plan centered around a courtyard.

 This Article Has Images/Tables.